Charlie Moore (television personality)

 Charlie Moore (born November 7, 1970, in Wakefield, Massachusetts), sometimes known as Charlie Moore the Mad Fisherman, is an American television sports personality.
 He is host of Charlie Moore: No Offense airing in national and worldwide syndication and available throughout the world on Google Play, Apple TV, Roku and the Charlie Moore: No Offense app, on Apple and Android devices. and Charlie Moore Outdoors on the New England Sports Network (NESN).

 From 2004 to 2010, Moore hosted ESPN's Beat Charlie Moore, which was the sports network's top-rated outdoors show.

 Moore is known for having a high-energy and humorous hosting style.
 The Orlando Sentinel wrote, "Moore, the brash, fast-talking Boston native, suddenly has become one of the country's most recognizable outdoorsmen."

-Moore is the recipient of thirteen New England Emmy Awards for his work on Charlie Moore Outdoors, Behind the B, Bruins Academy and New England Traveler.
+Moore is the recipient of eighteen New England Emmy Awards for his work on Charlie Moore Outdoors, Behind the B, Bruins Academy and New England Traveler.
 He is a member of the New England Sports Hall of Fame.

 In 2007, Moore was one of three celebrity sportsman anglers (along with former Boston Red Sox great Ted Williams and sports broadcaster Curt Gowdy) featured in the Sports Museum of New England's exhibition "Gone Fishing: The Boston Sportsman."

-In 2007, in honor of Moore, New England's Brigham's Ice Cream introduced a new flavor, "Mad Fish Mud," with proceeds benefiting HIV/AIDS programs at Children's Hospital Boston.
+In 2007, in honor of Moore, New England's Brigham's Ice Cream introduced a new flavor, "Mad Fish Mud", with proceeds benefiting HIV/AIDS programs at Children's Hospital Boston.

 Moore's memoir, The Mad Fisherman, was published in 2008 by St. Martin's Press.
 The book chronicle's Moore's path from unemployment and near-poverty to celebrated host of two top-rated sports television programs.
-Kirkus Reviews wrote, "Moore’s madcap vibrancy and zest for outdoor life permeate this unpretentious chronicle."
+Kirkus Reviews wrote, "Moore's madcap vibrancy and zest for outdoor life permeate this unpretentious chronicle."

-Moore has starred in several Alzheimer’s PSAs to help raise money to fight the disease.
-(MadToEndAlz.org) Moore lost his mother Helen to Alzheimer’s disease February 9, 2020.
+Moore has starred in several Alzheimer's PSAs to help raise money to fight the disease.
+(MadToEndAlz.org) Moore lost his mother Helen to Alzheimer's disease February 9, 2020.

-In July 2021, Moore was featured on the cover of New Hampshire (magazine) in an article where Charlie invited the magazine along on a TV shoot.
+In July 2021, Moore was featured on the cover of New Hampshire in an article where Charlie invited the magazine along on a TV shoot.
 The magazine article and behind-the-scenes antics later became the subject of an episode of Charlie Moore Outdoors on NESN and Charlie Moore No Offense in worldwide syndication.

 Career

 Charlie Moore: No Offense

-Charlie Moore: No Offense is a weekly, half-hour outdoor reality series airing in national and worldwide syndication that follows host Moore as he conducts celebrity interviews while fishing in various locations throughout the United States.
+Charlie Moore: No Offense is a weekly, half-hour outdoor reality TV series airing in national and worldwide syndication that follows host Charlie Moore as he conducts celebrity interviews while fishing in various locations throughout the United States.
 His guests, from sports, entertainment, and politics, have included presidential candidate Mitt Romney, Boston Red Sox catcher Jason Varitek, Boston Bruins goalie Tuukka Rask, former New England Patriots offensive lineman Todd Rucci, NHL Hall of Famer Ray Bourque, Bobby Orr, and musicians from the rock group Lynyrd Skynyrd and the rap group RunDMC.The show debuted in January 2011 and airs throughout the world on Google Play, Apple TV, Roku and the Charlie Moore: No Offense app, available on Apple and Android devices.